-N.C.A.A.
-Investigating Michigan State For Handling of USA Gymnastics Case
+NCAA Investigating Michigan State for Handling of USA Gymnastics Case

 Many of these gymnasts, including Aly Raisman and McKayla Maroney, have accused organizations like USA Gymnastics of allowing Nassar’s behavior to persist.
 (Three top board members of USA Gymnastics resigned this week.)

-Now, the N.C.A.A. has opened an official investigation into Nassar’s former employer, Michigan State, where he served on the faculty for decades, the New York Times reports.
+Now, the NCAA has opened an official investigation into Nassar’s former employer, Michigan State, where he served on the faculty for decades, the New York Times reports.

-Under N.C.A.A. rules colleges are required to protect the health and safety of athletes.
+Under NCAA rules, colleges are required to protect the health and safety of athletes.
 Complaints about Nassar are not limited to gymnasts.
-Members of the cross country, softball, and crew teams have also accused Nassar of sexual abuse.
+Members of the cross-country, softball, and crew teams have also accused Nassar of sexual abuse.
 This week, a former Michigan state rower said she had reported Nassar to the school and didn’t receive any response.

 Michigan State has not yet commented on the investigation.